 Vaude Road I bike handlebar bag

-A classic look and lightweight, the Vaude handlebar bag is available in several different colours, and like the Ortlieb comes with a carry strap so you can take it with you when locking the bike up.
+A classic look and lightweight, the Vaude handlebar bag is available in several different colours, and like the Ortlieb this bag features a carry strap so you can take it with you when locking the bike up.

 In my opinion, despite the easy access the real let-down with the Vaude bar bag is that the materials it is made of are not waterproof.
 Instead, additional rain covers (provided) need to be put on.

 Still, the Vaude is a well respected brand, hard-wearing, and normally comes in a little cheaper than the Ortlieb bags.